 For this purpose she investigates: 1) through documentary research the development of debates and arguments that are advanced in the ethical, political and legal discourses as well as in the daily press; 2) through ethnographic research (interviews and participant observations) the concrete medical practices.

 Ruth’s research, so far, has been principally on dilemmas at the end of life, particularly regarding the tensions between respect for patient autonomy and physicians’ duty to protect life.
-Her PhD was an examination of the euthanasia debate and underlying end-of-life practices in France and Germany (her country of origine).
-This study will be published in a monograph: Le droit de mourir: Choisir sa fin de vie en France et en Allemagne, Presses Universitaires de Rennes, 2013 [forthcoming].
+Her PhD was an examination of the euthanasia debate and underlying end-of-life practices in France and Germany (her country of origin).
+This study was published in a monograph: Le droit de mourir: Choisir sa fin de vie en France et en Allemagne, Presses Universitaires de Rennes, 2013.